The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Background material

 Recall the following comparison theorem for the normal curvatures.

-\begin{theorem}\cite [\S 22.3.2.]{BZ} Let $p\in M$ and $\ \beta:[0,r]\to M$ be a radial geodesic of the ball $B(p,r)$ of radius $r$ centered at $p$.
+\begin{theorem}\cite [ 22.3.2.]{BZ} Let $p\in M$ and $\ \beta:[0,r]\to M$ be a radial geodesic of the ball $B(p,r)$ of radius $r$ centered at the point $p$ of the Riemannian manifold $M$.
 Let $\beta(r)$ be a point not conjugate with $p$ along $\beta$.
 Let the radius $r$ be such that there are no conjugate points in the space of constant curvature $K_0$ within the radius of length $r$.
 Then if at each point $\beta (t)$ the sectional curvatures $K$ of the manifold $M$ do not exceed $K_0$, then the normal curvature $k^S_n$ of the sphere $S(p,r)$ at the point $\beta(r)$ with respect to the normal $-\beta'$ is not less than the normal curvature $k_n^0$ of the sphere of radius $r$ in the space of constant curvature $K_0$. \end{theorem}

-By Theorem \ref{BZ} all normal curvatures of the sphere $S(r)\subset M$ of radius $r$ are positive, provided that $r<i_0$ and the normal to the sphere $S(r)$ is directed inside the ball $B(r)$ which it bounds\footnote {Note that the sphere indeed bounds the ball, since by definition $r< inj (M)$.}.
+Let $M^3$ be a 3-Manifold satisfying the condition of Theorem \ref{main}.
+Note that all normal curvatures of the sphere $S(r)\subset M^3$ of radius $r$ are positive, provided that $r<i_0$ and the normal to the sphere $S(r)$ is directed inside the ball $B(r)$ which it bounds\footnote {The sphere $S(r)$ indeed bounds the ball, since by definition $r< inj (M^3)$.}.
 We will call such a normal {\it inward}.